godotengine/godot-docs/classes/class_editorsettings.rst

 .. rst-class:: classref-property

-:ref:`float<class_float>` **interface/theme/additional_spacing**
+:ref:`int<class_int>` **interface/theme/additional_spacing**

-The spacing to add for buttons and list items in the editor (in pixels).
+The extra spacing to add to various GUI elements in the editor (in pixels).
 Increasing this value is useful to improve usability on touch screens, at the cost of reducing the amount of usable screen real estate.

+ See also :ref:`interface/theme/spacing_preset<class_EditorSettings_property_interface/theme/spacing_preset>`.

 .. rst-class:: classref-item-separator